-- The complete revision and harmonisation of the definition of capital, particularly with the amendment of the deduction rules, the definition of a standardised Common Equity Tier 1 (or CET1) ratio, and new Tier 1 capital eligibility criteria for hybrid securities - new capital requirements for the counterparty risk of market transactions, to factor in the risk of a change in CVA (Credit Value Adjustment) and hedge exposures on the central counterparties (CCP) - The set-up of capital buffers that can be mobilised to absorb losses in case of difficulties.
-The new rules require institutions to create a conservation buffer and a countercyclical buffer to preserve their solvency in the event of adverse conditions - Requirements related to capital buffers gradually entered into force as from 1st January 2016, for full application by January 2019 - The set-up of restrictions on distributions, relating to dividends, Additional Tier 1 instruments and variable remuneration, via the maximum distributable amount (MDA) mechanism.
-At end-2015, the European Banking Authority (EBA) issued an opinion to clarify that the MDA should be applied when an institution no longer complies with its CET1 ratio requirements, including those of Pillar II and capital buffers - In addition to these measures, there will be measures to contain the size and consequently the use of excessive leverage.
+The complete revision and harmonisation of the definition of capital, particularly with the amendment of the deduction rules, the definition of a standardised Common Equity Tier 1 (or CET1) ratio, and new Tier 1 capital eligibility criteria for hybrid securities

+- New capital requirements for the counterparty risk of market transactions, to factor in the risk of a change in CVA (Credit Value Adjustment) and hedge exposures on the central counterparties (CCP) - The set-up of capital buffers that can be mobilised to absorb losses in case of difficulties.
+The new rules require regulated liquidity providers to create and maintain a capital conservation buffer and allows supervisory authorities to enforce an additional countercyclical buffer, aimed to preserve the institution's solvency in the event of adverse conditions - Capital conservation buffers came into force in January 2016 and have been annually phasing towards their full application in January 2019 - The set-up of restrictions on distributions, relating to dividends, Additional Tier 1 instruments and variable remuneration, via the maximum distributable amount (MDA) mechanism.
+At end-2015, the European Banking Authority (EBA) issued a clarifying statement, which indicated that the MDA should be applied when an institution no longer complies with its CET1 ratio requirements, including those of Pillar II and capital buffers - In addition to these measures, there will be measures to contain the size and consequently the use of excessive leverage.
 To this end, the Basel Committee defined a leverage ratio, for which the definitive regulations were published in January 2014.
 The Basel leverage ratio compares the institution's Tier 1 capital to the balance sheet and off-balance sheet items, with restatements for derivatives and pensions.
 Full scope institutions have been obliged to publish this ratio since 2015.
-By 2018, regulators will decide whether it is relevant to set a minimum requirement applicable to all institutions.